ankschoubey/old-blog/_posts/dev-life/software-architecture/plugin-architecture/2023-03-03-v1-difference-between-third-party-and-first-party.md

 **These two types of apps are the same**, except the first-party app doesn’t need Authentication to access Platform data, while the third-party app does.

+A third-party app may utilize all capabilities that the plugin platform provides unless some capabilities are reserved for first-party apps.

 In the previous post, I explained how we could define scopes for our resource would work.

 I took the example of movies where an app is using 2 scopes: "**read:movies**" and "**read:userinfo**"